peskovdev/fundmatch/README.md

 # FundMatch
 > The project was implemented as a result of participation
-> in the "SportTech vs PropTech Hackathon" in Karaganda
+> in the "SportTech vs PropTech Hackathon" in Karaganda.
+> Other project repositories (frontend and mock-payment-service) can be found here: https://gitlab.com/hk-krg-06-23

 #### Fundraising and accounting application for the organizing sports team games.
 ##### Contents: